 - Compelling customers to purchase through ads

 - Increasing brand loyalty

 - Establishing the business as the top-of-mind option among others in the market

 - Motivating existing customers to make repeat purchases

 Because marketing and advertising have different goals, it comes as no surprise that they use different techniques to meet said goals.

-- Inbound marketing.
-Using organic strategies to attract your customers to your business.
+- Inbound marketing: Using organic strategies to attract your customers to your business.
 Here’s an example of an inbound marketing blog post on the Outbrain blog – it educates affiliate marketers about the best affiliate programs and draws them to Outbrain’s site at the same time.

-- Search engine optimization.
-By getting your business ranked on Google, you’re able to attract customers to your business without spending unnecessarily.
+- Search engine optimization: By getting your business ranked higher on Google, you gain visibility and draw traffic to your website.